![]() |

 Sarah, who would have been 14 by now was no longer here but may possibly be living at 5 Winchester Rd Oxford, living as a General Servant Nurse as one of the three servants of a Confectioner by the name of Alfred BOFFIN, his wife Lucy and their 2 children Mary and Edith.

-In 1888 Charles married for the first time, to a girl named Sarah Shayler from Abingdon.
+In December 1888 Charles married for the first time, to a girl named Sarah Shayler from Abingdon who already had a daughter Kate.

 By 1890 Charles and Sarah had moved to Wolverhampton, in South Staffordshire.